FCPS Postsecondary Profile

 Students who take a year-long high school honors course in English, mathematics, science, or social studies or who take a level 4 or level 5 world language course are granted 0.5 added to their GPA calculation for each course taken.

 Students who take a year-long AP, IB, or dual-enrollment course are granted 1.0 added to their GPA calculation for each AP, IB, or dual-enrollment course taken.
 Individual high schools may have additional weighted courses which will be indicated on the school's profile.

-- The number of Advanced Placement exams taken by FCPS students has risen from 35,759 in 2014 to 37,234 in 2019.
-Additionally, 77 percent of Advanced Placement exams taken by FCPS students in 2019 received a score of 3 or above (on a grading scale of 1-5).
+- The number of Advanced Placement exams taken by FCPS students has decreased from 38,675 in 2017 to 33,610 in 2021.
+Additionally, 57 percent of Advanced Placement exams taken by FCPS students in 2021 received a score of 3 or above (on a grading scale of 1-5).

-The mean SAT scores for FCPS seniors in the class of 2020, as compared to state and national public school mean scores:
+The mean SAT scores for FCPS seniors in the class of 2022, as compared to state and global public school mean scores: